 But interviewing technology doesn’t operate in isolation.
 Its effectiveness depends heavily on what happens before a candidate ever reaches an interview; how they’re sourced, how well they’re matched, and how intentionally they’re moved through the funnel.
 When those upstream pieces are strong, interview platforms can do what they’re designed to do: bring structure, speed, and clarity to hiring decisions.

-In 2026, the question isn’t whether to use AI in interviews.
+As teams look ahead to 2026, the question won’t be whether to use AI in interviews.
 It will be how well interview tools fit into a broader hiring system, one that prioritizes candidate quality, timing, and signal over sheer volume.

 That alignment is what ultimately determines whether AI interviewing becomes a competitive advantage or just another layer of complexity.